 3.5.8 Liaison statements

-Liaison statements may be prepared to convey important information to, or request information from, other Groups.
+Liaison statements may be prepared to convey important information to, or request information from, other ITU Groups or non-ITU Groups.
 They should clearly indicate the source and recipient Group(s), the subject of the liaison and the action needed, if any.
 In the case of multi-destination liaison statements, it is helpful to indicate, when appropriate, i) any "principal" recipient Group, ii) those Groups from which action is required, iii) those Groups to which the document is sent for information only.
 It is also helpful if the statement includes a date by which the recipient Group(s) should respond and a contact point for informal discussions.

 3.5.9 "Blue" Document series for approval of draft Recommendations by consultation